KilianKegel/Visual-TORO-C-LIBRARY-for-UEFI/README.md

 ```

 ## Revision history
+### 20211128
+* fixed: UEFI Shell overwrites the last line of text of a previously terminated application with its prompt
+* add: fgetws()

 ### 20211107
 * add `wmain()` support
     ATTENTION: The presence of `main()` is not detected at build time anymore, but at runtime.